"Dedicated to making Likelinesses the entity of prime interest"

 Having defined our basic concepts, we then investigate them further and find that we can make predictions (see the horse-racing results) and carry out analyses (such as of the Distribution of Distributions) which the more traditional approach could not adequately tackle.

 There is an additional benefit.
 In many applications the underlying science does not lead to a closed, parametric formula to represent a generating distribution.
-Instead, it leads to a geometric shape: 'ranked', 'unimodal', 'U-shaped', etc. These concepts are not easily handled by the usual probabilistic parameter-based techniques; in fact, they can rarely be handled at all.
+Instead, it leads to a geometric shape: 'ranked', 'unimodal', 'U-shaped', etc. These concepts are not easily handled by the usual probabilistic parameter-based, formulaic techniques; in fact, they can rarely be handled at all.
 Likelinesses are set-oriented rather than formula-oriented; this gives them the flexibility to handle such concepts directly.